 YouTube is the easiest and popular example to begin with.
 As opposed to developing and designing your player, you can keep it simple and upload videos on YouTube.
 After uploading, your audience can view your videos through your channel.
 Or you can copy the <iframe> embed code and add it to your site.
-You get a bunch of functionalities like automatic transcoding, closed captions, playback speed, HLS and adaptive bitrate streaming etc.
+You also get a bunch of functionalities like automatic transcoding, closed captions, playback speed options, HLS and adaptive bitrate streaming etc.

 However, YouTube is not the best for organizations and large enterprises – due to security, compliance and data ownership.
-By uploading videos on YouTube, you agree to give YouTube the rights to make unlimited copies of your content and distribute them.
+By uploading videos on YouTube, you agree to give YouTube the right to make unlimited copies of your content and distribute them.
 It also doesn’t allow you to privately host videos.